 In \Cref{tab:2dsynfunresultsaggregated}, we present median values of \AUC{} and \MNLPD{} across \emph{all} 5500 runs (500 runs for 11 test functions) for each algorithm.
 We also provide a 95\% bootstrap confidence interval (CI) to assess statistical significance.
-We observe a similar ranking of the different algorithms as in 1D, i.e., NOMU and DE are ranked first in \AUC; and the GP is ranked first in \MNLPD{} followed by NOMU and DE, who share the second rank.
+We observe a similar ranking of the different algorithms as in 1D, however, now GP is ranked first in \AUC, followed by NOMU and DE; and the GP is also ranked first in \MNLPD{} followed by NOMU and DE, who share the second rank.